[Week 39 of 52 Weeks to a Better Relationship With Your Child]

 And, as mentioned, the young adults are being treated as children, which they understandably balk against.
 It is even harder to have a good relationship with someone who is denying an independence you have the potential for.
 A young adult faced with this conflict will find more camaraderie with other young adults facing the same thing.
 They will look for ways to establish their independence no matter how hard it is denied.
 Sometimes this looks like peer pressure.

 Have you ever seen a show where a terrifying monster is shrunk into an embarrassingly cute colorful glob?
 That is what happens to the dread spectre of peer pressure when it is understood.
 There are things that can be done, both early (always best) and later on.

 - Be preemptive.
 Establish habits of meaningful, patient conversation, where the child knows you like listening to him.
 Don’t ever complain of your child as a burden or interfering with “your life.”
 Let the child know the relationship is secure and reliable.

 - Offer wise counsel without belittling him.
-That doesn’t mean don’t be honest about his flaws and weaknesses, but rather in the face of that always leave him well aware of his value to you and his value as a person.
+That doesn’t mean don’t be honest about his flaws and weaknesses, but rather, in the face of those, always leave him well aware of his value to you and his value as a person.

 - Do not be defensive about his choices or mistakes.
 Don’t make it about you.